 consecutive quarters, you will be eligible to take a break for 1 quarter

-(3 months) without having to reapply to OLS.
+(3 months) without having to reapply to AELS.
 For more information, please visit our website.